All Episodes

 Hello?

-How are you doing?
+How you doing?

-Uh I'm glad you uh took my call.
+I'm glad you took my call.

-And um, you know, basically the thing with the uh the oil.
+And, you know, basically the thing with the oil, the whole right wing is making this whole thing with drilling for oil.

-But let's face it, um the only reason that you guys are making this a topic is because you tried to bring Barack down with Jeremiah Wright.
+But let's face it, the only reason that you guys are making this a topic is because you tried to bring Barack down with Jeremiah Wright.

 That was a failure.